bottledcode/RFC/drafts/short-class.md

 ## Introduction

-PHP has steadily evolved to enhance developer productivity and expressiveness, introducing new features such as typed properties, constructor property promotion, and first-class callable syntax.
+PHP has steadily evolved to enhance developer productivity and expressiveness, introducing features such as typed properties, constructor property promotion, and first-class callable syntax.
 However, defining simple data structures and organizing classes remains verbose.

 This RFC proposes two related enhancements to PHP:

-**Short class syntax**, which allows for defining simple or data-oriented classes in a single line:
+**Short class syntax**, allowing simple or data-oriented classes to be defined in a single line:

 ```php
 class Point(int $x, int $y);
 ```

-This syntax serves as a shorthand for defining classes with constructor property promotion, reducing boilerplate while maintaining clarity.
+This syntax acts as a shorthand for defining classes with constructor property promotion, reducing boilerplate while maintaining clarity.

-**Inner classes**, which allows for the ability to define classes within other classes and control the use of inner classes through visibility:
+**Inner classes**, enabling the definition of classes within other classes with visibility control:

 ```php
 class Foo {